prometheus/prometheus/docs/querying/basics.md

 ### Staleness

-When queries are run, timestamps at which to sample data are selected independently of the actual present time series data.
-This is mainly to support cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not exactly align in time.
+The timestamps at which to sample data, during a query, are selected independently of the actual present time series data.
+This method principally supports cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not precisely precisely in time.
 Because of their independence, Prometheus needs to assign a value at those timestamps for each relevant time series.
-It does so by simply taking the newest sample before this timestamp.
+It does so by taking the newest sample before this timestamp.

-If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, that time series will be marked as stale.
+If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, this time series will be marked as stale.
-If a target is removed, its previously returned time series will be marked as stale soon afterwards.
+If a target is removed, the previously retrieved time series will be marked as stale soon after removal.

-If a query is evaluated at a sampling timestamp after a time series is marked stale, then no value is returned for that time series.
-If new samples are subsequently ingested for that time series, they will be returned as normal.
+If a query is evaluated at a sampling timestamp after a time series is marked as stale, then no value is returned for that time series.
+If new samples are subsequently ingested for that time series, they will be returned as expected.

-If no sample is found (by default) 5 minutes before a sampling timestamp, no value is returned for that time series at this point in time.
-This effectively means that time series "disappear" from graphs at times where their latest collected sample is older than 5 minutes or after they are marked stale.
+A time series will go stale when they're no longer exposed / the target no longer exists.
+This effectively means that time series "disappears" from graphs at the times of their latest collected sample, and they will not show up in queries over a time interval they are marked stale.

 Staleness will not be marked for time series that have timestamps included in their scrapes.
 Only the 5 minute threshold will be applied in that case.

 ### Avoiding slow queries and overloads

-If a query needs to operate on a very large amount of data, graphing it might time out or overload the server or browser.
+If a query needs to operate on a substantial amount of data, graphing it might time out or overload the server or browser.
 Thus, when constructing queries over unknown data, always start building the query in the tabular view of Prometheus's expression browser until the result set seems reasonable